wriley/DayZBanditAI/README.md

 - [MODIFIED] Considerable decrease in probability of generating military-grade weapons for equipType 1 areas (ie: Cherno, Elektro for Chernarus) and increase in generating civilian-grade weapons.
 - [MODIFIED] Default debug level is now 0 (no debug logging).

+Version 0.07 Patch 5 Update

+- [UNRESOLVED] In some situations, the despawn script fails to despawn AI units properly.
+However, reactivating then deactivating the trigger should allow the trigger to properly reset.
+Will investigate further.
+- [FIXED] Several modifications to the way DZAI keeps track of active AI units.
+Dummy AI group placeholder unit is now also counted as an active unit.
+Dead units waiting to respawn also count as "active".
+AI only be considered "inactive" after they have been despawned.
+- [NEW] fnc_initTrigger function to initialize trigger variables.
+Shared between all spawnBandits scripts except spawnBandits_random_NR.
+- [MODIFIED] BIN_taskPatrol is now spawned instead of execVM'ed to eliminate repetitive compiling of the script.
+DZAI may take slightly longer to compile scripts, but no difference was observed while running DZAI on a low-end laptop.
+- [MODIFIED] debugLevel 2 now also reports the classname of the weapon generated for each AI unit.
+- [MODIFIED] General decreases in trigger activation delay, more for NWAF in Chernarus.
+- [MODIFIED] DZAI Server Monitor now reports: current/maximum number of active AI units, currently active static triggers, current/total number of dynamic triggers.
+Monitor now starts after a 60 second delay instead of 120 seconds.
+- [MODIFIED] First AI unit in a group is now set as group leader.
+- [REMOVED] Removed several options to specify the number of a specific consumable item to add to AI loot (for simplification purposes).
+You may still increase consumable item loot by increasing the number of item selections.
+- [REMOVED] Removed fn_spawnDummy script, re-integrated it into fn_banditAIRespawn.
+- [REMOVED] Removed M1014 shotgun from weapongrade 0 weapon selection.

 Installation Instructions:
 - Extract your mission .pbo file.
 (I recommend cpbo, which can be downloaded as part of the Arma Tools package: http://www.armaholic.com/page.php?id=411)
 - Copy the entire DZAI folder into the extracted mission folder.